evejweinberg/lecture-web-animation/cheatsheet.md

-Sometimes you need more from the console:
+# Sometimes you need more from the console (see html in other tab):

     console.dir vs console.log

-all children:
+# all children:

     .section3-pre > * {
       color: red;